aibolem/vexflow-wiki-vexchords/Tutorial.md

 ![](http://imgur.com/40H5CTT.png)

-In the above example ([run](https://jsfiddle.net/fvqmq9rd/3/)), we created four groups of notes and beamed each groups.
+In [the above example](https://jsfiddle.net/fvqmq9rd/3/), we created four groups of notes and beamed each groups.
 The slope of the beams is calculated automatically as a function of the direction of the music.
 The number of beam lines for each group is dependent on the duration of the notes underneath.

 For long scores, manually creating a `Beam` object for each group of notes can get tedious.
-Luckily, the `Beam` module provides a static method, `generateBeams()`, that allow us to automatically generate beams for our notes.
-It has two parameters, the notes to automatically beam and a config object.
-The config object provides many options to beam your notes in different ways, but let's start simple.
+Luckily, the `Beam` class provides a static method, `generateBeams()`, that allow us to automatically generate beams for our notes.
+It has two parameters, 1) the notes to beam and 2) a config object.
+The config object provides options to beam your notes in different ways, but let's start simple.

 ```javascript
 var notes = [